Plea bargain ends jury trial that hinged on self defense: gun vs. brass knuckles

 According to both lawyers, Bell was playing a pickup game at the indoor basketball courts once associated with Hesser College.
 His trash-talking aggravated Doyle's nephew, who told his uncle.

-Doyle confronted Bell, and they moved their dispute to an outside parking lot.
+Doyle confronted Bell, and they moved their dispute to a parking lot.

 Jefferson said Doyle rushed Bell even as Bell showed a 9 mm handgun and warned he would shoot.